Alef Bet Montessori School

 Can you tell me about the process of founding the school?

-The whole idea was to try and build a community in our area for parents who are looking for progressive education and Montessori – there are 56 Montessori schools in the Greater Washington, D.C., area.
+The whole idea was to try and build a community in our area for parents who are looking for advanced tactile education and Montessori – there are 56 Montessori schools in the Greater Washington, D.C., area.
 It’s very popular in the United States.
 It’s all over Europe.
 It’s all over the world.
-So, when you think about it, we are a very large community without such progressive education.
+So, when you think about it, we are a very large community without such advanced tactile education.
 I wanted to have that for us.
 So, I really built the school for the community …

 You were the recipient of the 2023 Shine A Light on Antisemitism Civic Courage Award after battling some local issues relating to antisemitism.
 Can you tell me about that?